MicrosoftDocs/azure-docs/articles/cloud-shell/overview.md

 Linux users can opt for a Bash experience, while Windows users can opt for PowerShell.

 ### Pre-configured Azure workstation
-Cloud Shell comes pre-installed with popular command-line tools and language support so you can work faster.
+Cloud Shell comes managed by Microsoft so it is pre-installed with popular command-line tools and language support so you can work faster.

 View the full tooling list for the [Bash experience](features.md#tools) and [PowerShell (Preview) experience.](features-powershell.md#tools)

 ### Automatic authentication
 Cloud Shell securely authenticates automatically on each session for instant access to your resources through the Azure CLI 2.0 or Azure PowerShell cmdlets.

-### Connect your Azure File storage
+### Connect your Azure Files storage
 Cloud Shell machines are temporary and as a result require an Azure Files share to be mounted as `clouddrive` to persist your $Home directory.
 On first launch Cloud Shell prompts to create a resource group, storage account, and file share on your behalf.
 This is a one-time step and will be automatically attached for all sessions.
 A single file share can be mapped and will be used by both Bash and PowerShell in Cloud Shell (Preview).